U-571 (film): Plot

-The men find two survivors from the destruction of the S-33: the cook from the S-33, Eddie, and Wassner, who disguises himself as an electrician.
-After Tank makes repairs and gets the sub operating again, Tyler routes the disabled submarine toward Land's End.
-They are spotted by a German reconnaissance plane and Mazzola, dubious of Tyler's leadership, tries to convince Rabbit to defy Tyler's orders and fire on the plane.
+The men find two survivors from the assault on the U-571: cook Eddie, and Wassner, who disguises himself as an electrician.
+After the boarding party makes repairs and gets the sub operating again, Tyler routes the disabled submarine toward Land's End.
+They are spotted by a German reconnaissance plane and Mazzola, dubious of Tyler's leadership, tries to convince the crew to defy Tyler's orders and fire on the plane.
 Tyler punches Mazzola.

-When a German destroyer forces the crew to dive, Wassner escapes captivity, sabotages the starboard motor and shoots Mazzola twice.
-The mortally wounded Mazzola helps subdue Wassner with Eddie.
+When a German destroyer approaches the submarine, Wassner escapes captivity, sabotages the starboard motor and shoots Mazzola twice.
+The mortally wounded Mazzola helps Eddie subdue Wassner.
 The destroyer sends over a whaleboat to the still-surfaced submarine, which opens fire on the destroyer, damaging its radio and preventing it from reporting that the Allies have the Enigma machine.
 The submarine dives beneath the destroyer, which drops depth charges.
-Tyler ejects debris and Mazzola's corpse to deceive the German ship they've been destroyed.
-U-571 descends to 200 m where it is damaged by high water pressure and continues to sink, prompting an uncontrollable ascent.
-Tyler orders Trigger to submerge himself in the bilge underwater to repressurize the single remaining torpedo tube, in a do-or-die attempt to sink the destroyer when they hit the surface.
+Tyler ejects debris and Mazzola's corpse in an attempt to deceive the German ship they've been destroyed.
+U-571 descends to 200 m where it is damaged by high water pressure and must execute an uncontrolled ascent to escape.
+Wassner is discovered signalling in Morse Code; Hirsch bludgeons him to death but the destroyer has already heard the signal.
+Tyler orders Trigger to submerge himself in the bilge underwater to repressurize the single remaining torpedo tube, planning to sink the destroyer when the submarine surfaces.

-Trigger uses an air hose to breathe inside the flooded compartment and closes the air valve to the stern tube, but finds a second leak that is out of reach.
-When Wassner is discovered signalling in Morse Code, Hirsch bludgeons him to death.
-U-571 surfaces, unable to fire her last torpedo.
-The pursuing destroyer fires with her main guns and Trigger's leg's are hit, pinning him beyond reach of the air hose.
-He closes the valve before he drowns and Tyler orders Tank to fire the torpedo.
+Trigger uses an air hose to breathe inside the flooded compartment and closes the main air valve to the stern tube, but finds a second leaking valve that is out of reach.
+U-571 surfaces, unable to launch her last torpedo.
+The pursuing destroyer attacks with her main guns and the hull collapses, pinning Trigger's legs beyond reach of the air hose.
+He closes the valve before he drowns and Tyler launches the torpedo.
 The destroyer is unable to evade it and is sunk.
-The heavily damaged submarine is abandoned and sinks.
-The crew is rescued, with the Enigma still in their possession, by a US Navy PBY Catalina flying boat.
+The heavily damaged U-571 is abandoned and sinks; the remaining crew is rescued, with the Enigma still in their possession, by a US Navy PBY Catalina flying boat.